JonathanSemelak/VDOS/README.md

 </div>

 ## Overview
-This Python script, `get_VDOS.py`, is designed to calculate the Vibrational Density of States (VDOS) from molecular dynamics trajectory files.
+This Python script, `get_VDOS.py`, is designed to calculate the Vibrational Density of States (VDOS) from molecular dynamics trajectory files by computing the Fourier transform of the velocity autocorrelation function.
 It supports different file formats and offers flexibility in terms of data processing and analysis.

 ## Features
 - Supports XYZ and NETCDF file formats.